Championing

 If you feel you’ve experienced detriment or have been dismissed, you may also have a claim.
 Please get in touch for a free initial assessment of your case at enquiries@thrivelaw.co.uk

-Please note this blog is for reference purposes only and is only accurate at the date it was published.
+Please note this blog is for reference purposes only and is only accurate at which the date it was published.
 It does not constitute legal advice and should not be relied upon as such.
-Specific legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any action.
-Please contact us if you have any questions at enquiries@thrivelaw.co.uk
+Specific Legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any actions.
+Please contact us if you have any questions on enquiries@thrivelaw.co.uk.

 Contact Us